JKHeadley/rest-hapi/README.md

 # rest-hapi
-A RESTful API generator built around the [hapi](https://github.com/hapijs/hapi) framework and [mongoose](https://github.com/Automattic/mongoose) ODM.
+A RESTful API generator plugin for the [hapi](https://github.com/hapijs/hapi) framework utilizing the [mongoose](https://github.com/Automattic/mongoose) ODM.

+# NOTE: rest-hapi has recently undergone a major update from a boilerplate code project to a hapi plugin npm module.
+Parts of this readme are still out of date but are in the process of updating to reflect the new functionality.

 [![Build Status](https://travis-ci.org/JKHeadley/rest-hapi.svg?branch=master)](https://travis-ci.org/JKHeadley/rest-hapi)

-rest-hapi is a framework intended to abstract the work involved in setting up API routes/validation/handlers/etc. for the purpose of rapid app development.
+rest-hapi is a hapi plugin intended to abstract the work involved in setting up API routes/validation/handlers/etc. for the purpose of rapid app development.
 At the same time it provides a powerful combination of [relational](#associations) structure with [NoSQL](#creating-endpoints) flexibility.
 You define your models and the rest is done for you.
 Have your own API server up and running in minutes!

 ## Features